How to Mix and Master with Reference Tracks in Ozone

 Track referencing is a staple in both mixing and mastering workflows that ensures the track you’re working on is headed in the right direction.
 In the video below, we’ll show you ways to compare and contrast your music to reference tracks quickly and intelligently using tools like Ozone 9 and the updated Tonal Balance Control.

 Track referencing can be very beneficial during the production, mixing, and mastering stages of your work.
 It is used to compare the dynamic range and character of your song to songs of a similar genre and style to your desired sound.
 A reference track's dynamic range and sonic character can be used to communicate the sound you’re aiming for in your mix or master.

 If you’re familiar with the concept of the car test, you know that your final product doesn’t always sound the way you’d like it to on different speakers, while a reference does.
-Understanding how a reference and your own track differ in different listening environments will help you shape a better master.
+Understanding how a reference and your own track differ in different listening environments will help you make better decisions during the audio mastering process.

 Having a reference track to listen to can also help you avoid losing perspective while mastering: if you are listening to your own track for too long, your ears can adjust to unwanted frequencies (high-frequency build-up for example), but switching to your reference can quickly help expose these differences and provide a much-needed reset.

 Pro Tip: Be sure to check out this Spotify playlist of helpful reference tracks compiled by iZotope Education Director and professional mastering engineer Jonathan Wyner.

 So now that we’ve set the table, let’s jump into practical ways to compare and contrast your music to reference tracks.